TACC/containers_at_tacc/docs/containerize-your-code/the_dockerfile.rst

 There are a couple different ways to get your source code inside the image.
 One way is to use a RUN instruction with `wget` to pull your code from the web.
-When you are developing, however, it is usually more practical to copy code in from the docker build context using the COPY instruction.
+When you are developing, however, it is usually more practical to copy code in from the Docker build context using the COPY instruction.
 For example, we can add our `pi.py` python script to a root-level `/code` directory with the following
 instruction: